Oldman10000/ski-carinthia/README.md

 The resorts page of the website displays a list of all of the resorts.
 A user can search for a resort by name, description term, extra info or town.
 This is probably most useful for a user to search for a specific resort or town that they are to some extent familiar with.
 For a first time user, it is perhaps more useful to be able to filter or sort the results to find the most suitable resort.

-The function of this page fulfills user story 3 :heavy_check_mark:
+The function of this page fulfils user story 3 :heavy_check_mark:

-The search bar fulfills user story 20 :heavy_check_mark:
+The search bar fulfils user story 20 :heavy_check_mark:

 The sort and filter options fulfull user story 22 :heavy_check_mark: